Groverkss/Demetrius/README.md

 # Demetrius

-**Demetrius** is a solution to leverage Reinforcement Learning to optimize the process of irrigation, which leads to higher profits and conservation of freshwater resources.
-It uses site-specific data to vary the amount of irrigation per day, a vastly unexplored field made possible due to progress of IOT Devices in Agritecg.
+**Demetrius** is a solution leveraging Reinforcement Learning to optimize the process of irrigation, which leads to higher profits and conservation of freshwater resources.
+It uses site-specific data to vary the amount of irrigation per day, a vastly unexplored field made possible due to progress of IOT Devices in Agritech.

 - Checkout [this video](https://todo) for a working demo.